Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Establishing a dried vegetables and fruit trading company at Dubai South Business Hub Free Zone involves a clear sequence of steps, with the process typically completed within a few working days once all documents are in order.

-Licence fees at Dubai South vary depending on the legal structure chosen, the number of shareholders, and whether a physical office or flexi-desk package is selected.
-As a general guide, free zone trading licence packages typically start from approximately AED 12,000 to AED 20,000 per year, inclusive of registration, the trading licence itself, and a flexi-desk facility.
+License fees at Dubai South vary depending on the legal structure chosen, the number of shareholders, and whether a physical office or flexi-desk package is selected.
+As a general guide, free zone trading license packages typically start from approximately AED 12,000 to AED 20,000 per year, inclusive of registration, the trading license itself, and a flexi-desk facility.
 Warehouse options carry additional costs depending on the size and specification required.
 Annual renewal fees are broadly comparable to initial registration costs.
 It is advisable to request a current fee schedule directly from the free zone authority, as pricing is subject to periodic revision.

 The step-by-step process is as follows:

-Select the business activity (4721.83) and confirm the legal structure
+• Select the business activity (4721.83) and confirm the legal structure

-Submit the completed application form to Dubai South Business Hub Free Zone
+• Submit the completed application form to Dubai South Business Hub Free Zone

-Provide the required supporting documents
+• Provide the required supporting documents

-Pay the applicable registration and licence fees
+• Pay the applicable registration and license fees

-Open a corporate bank account and commence trading
+• Open a corporate bank account and commence trading

 Key documents required typically include passport copies for all shareholders and directors, a business plan or activity description, proof of residential address, and shareholder details.
 No minimum share capital is mandated for most free zone trading structures, though individual banks may have their own account-opening requirements.